MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/react-native.md

 2. Edit the project's `android/app/src/main/assets/appcenter-config.json` and replace the `YOUR_APP_SECRET` placeholder value with your App Center project's application secret.

 3. Edit the project's `ios/{YourAppName}/AppCenter-Config.plist` file, and replace the `YOUR_APP_SECRET` placeholder value with your App Center project's application secret.
+If **AppCenter-Config.plist** already exists but not part of your Xcode project, you must add it to the Xcode project manually (right-click the app in XCode and click **Add files to <App Name>...**).

 ### 3.2 [iOS only] Integrate the iOS SDK without react-native link